MatsMoll/matsmoll.github.io/_posts/2023-03-01-understand-the-chaotic-landscape-of-mlops.md

 Navigating the landscape of MLOps can be an overwhelming task.
 There are thousands of tools to explore, and understanding which problem each tool tackles can take time to grasp.

 However, the core concept of an ML model is simple.
 For some input, produce an output.
-Or, as math would describe it, $f(X) \rightarrow y$.
+Or, as math would describe it, $$f(X) \rightarrow y$$.
 So how could this simple function lead to the chaotic landscape that exists?

 We will look at some common components for AI models deployed behind an API to keep this post reasonably sized.